johntao/blog-2025/src/content/default/my-used-page.md

 ### IDE & Editor & Extra Goodies

-- (G) VSCode: I am quite an early adapter.
+- (G) VSCode: I am quite an early adopter.
 I believe I start using it since 2016.
 No sweat no complain.
   - the only GOTCHA is that I think VSCodeVim wasn't that good back in the days
 - (G) Visual Studio: VsVim is better than VSCodeVim IMHO.
 I am the basic users.
 Nothing fancy stuff to shout out here.
 - (F) ILSpy: reminds me when debugging production issue. one of the step is to use ILSpy check if I've deployed the wrong version. true story.